sagharganji/AURA-Research-Agent/README.md

 - Expand evaluation, reproducibility checks, and research-history support.
 - Add authentication and durable usage limits before any public deployment with paid inference.

-## Acknowledgments

-Thanks to **Harsh Gupta** for the early conversations around the idea and for sharing deployment advice along the way.

 ---